kwan22/habits/level4.md

 <details>
   <summary>Crossover</summary>
   The bottleneck depends on the route your strat takes and can rapidly switch between horizontal and vertical.
 Be conscious of when/where crossovers happen.
-For example, on the final climb on Flag 7, the bottleneck changes from vertical to horizontal at the lowest possible position where a wallkick can reach the Badeline orb.
-A decent cue is about halfway between the snow textures on the wall. <br>
+For example, on the final climb on Flag 7, the bottleneck changes from vertical to horizontal at the lowest possible position where a wallkick can reach the Badeline orb. <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/7a_flag30.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/7a_flag7.webp" width="480">
 </details>